Half of employers anticipate shortages of IT professionals

 Demand for IT professionals has increased significantly over the past few years, with a broad range of industries looking for specialist skills sets.

-“Cyber security, e-commerce specialists and web designers and engineers have all found themselves in a favourable position when looking to secure a new role, with their skills in high demand,” continued Bennett.
+“Cyber security, e-commerce specialists and web designers and engineers have all found themselves in a favourable position when looking to secure a new role, with their skills in high demand,” continued Chambers.

 Specialists in cloud computing, particularly those with a background in Microsoft Azure and Amazon Web Services, are also becoming more sought after as businesses review alternative strategies for data storage.